NativeScript/docs-v7/getting-started/chapter-6.md

 ### Customize the ActionBar - iOS

-When you use the ActionBar UI component in a NativeScript app, NativeScript is actually creating and managing an iOS `UINavigationController` for you.
+When you use the ActionBar UI component, NativeScript is actually creating and managing an iOS `UINavigationController` for you.
 You can confirm this by digging into the implementation code, specifically `tns_modules/ui/action-bar/action-bar.ios.js`, and `tns_modules/ui/frame/frame.ios.js`.

 What you might not realize is that the code that you see in these NativeScript modules, the code that looks like Objective-C-ified or Java-ified JavaScript code, is available for you to use in your own JavaScript modules.
 For example, you can easily get a reference to the `UINavigationBar` and simply call its [documented methods](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UINavigationBar_Class/index.html) to change its look and feel.
 Let's look at how to do that.